sentientmonkey/nix-talk/slides.md

 ::: notes
 A bit about me and why I care so much about this problem.
+One of my first programming jobs involved maintaining a solaris port of a windows app.
+I learned quickly how hard portability really is, and that's been a theme in my career.
 :::

 # The Quest for Reproducible Development Environments